amgarton47/CS62data-structures/OnDiskSort_Assignment/project/README.md

 * `mergeFiles`: takes an ArrayList of Files, each of which should contain sorted data and then uses the `merge` method to eventually merge them into one large sorted file.
 Notice that the `merge` method only merges two files at a time.
 The easiest way to merge all of the `n` sorted files is to merge the first two files, then merge the third file with the result of merging the first two files, then the fourth in, etc. This is *not* the most efficient way of doing it.
 However, it will make your life easy (see the extra credit for doing it a better way).
-NOTE: you cannot read and write to a file at the same time, so you will need to use another temporary file to store your temporary results as you merge the data.
+NOTE: you cannot read and write to a file at the same time, so you will need to use a single temporary file to store your temporary results as you merge the data. `copyFile` should come handy: for every time you merge two files together (one sorted and the single temporary) into `outputFile`, use `copyFile` to move the contents from the `outputFile` to the temporary file.

 * `main`: This method gets everything going and is provided to you.
 It creates a `sorter` that does a mergesort in memory, then creates a `diskSorter` to do the external merges.
 Parameters to the `OnDiskSort` sets up directory sorting run to be the working directory for the sorts.
 It then creates a word scanner